embedded-software-laboratory/p-dmpc/docs/Setup_Details.md

 - Installation:
     1. Make build directory and change to it </br> `mkdir build` </br> `cd build`
     2. Configure the project and specify the installation directory </br> (default installation destinations are in '/usr/local') </br>
     `cmake .. -DCMAKE_INSTALL_PREFIX=<install-dir>`.
-If you installed the needed boost version in a local folder like `install` as mentioned above (step 4 of Ubuntu Boost Installation), you furthermore need to specify this folder here by using `-DBOOST_ROOT=<your-installation-location-of-boost>`
+If you installed the needed boost version in a local folder like `install` as mentioned above (step 4 of Ubuntu Boost Installation), you furthermore need to specify this folder here by using `-DBOOST_ROOT=<path-to-your-boost-install-folder>`
     3. Build the target install to install the libraries </br>
     (sudo rights are required for write access at the destinations) </br>
     `sudo cmake --build . --target install`